McKay42/McOsu/README.md

 Runs on McEngine: [https://github.com/McKay42/McEngine](https://github.com/McKay42/McEngine)

 Binaries are available for **Windows** and **Linux**, and maybe macOS in the future.
-Note that Linux support is not as polished as Windows, and some functions such as native fullscreen mode do not work there yet.
+Note that Linux support is not as polished as Windows, and some functions such as native fullscreen mode or raw input do not work there yet.

 ##Notable features which osu! doesn't have (yet) in comparison:
 - Mid-play empty section skipping